 The heavy door opened, pushed forward by the both of them, to the familiar house within which smelled of sweet candles.
 Wei Wuxian crossed the threshold with Zhu Yuansu in his steps and looked at the silken couch where he had once spent the night.
 It was the same as always, crowded with clothes that none of the children here liked to tidy away.
 There were more drawings pinned to the walls around: birds made more lifelike as the hands creating them wisened, a boar, a squirrel.

 He thought then that this would be all; he thought, petrified, of the three other houses he had opened since pulling Zhu Yuansu to freedom, all empty and bereft for years.
 Where are they?
 Where are they all?

 Married, Zhu Yuansu had said.
 They left to carry out their duty.
-His voice had been harsh with envy.
+His voice had been torn by envy.

 So Wei Wuxian stood frozen by the memory of three children, dug through with fear of their being lost, of their being taken away.
-His ears rang with the memory of Wen Linfeng’s terror as she asked him what fevers were like, as she looked to him for mentorship of a kind.
-She had been so young still.
+His ears rang with the echo of Wen Linfeng’s terror as she asked him what fevers were like and looked to him for mentorship of a kind.
+She had been so young.
 Immature still.
 Surely, she couldn’t have been sold, not yet, and Wen Yueying and Wen Yiqian were much too young—